AIMYII/Starbound-Legacy-Edition/README.md

 - Check the Notable Changes notes to see added weapons, removed assets, and other lost content.

+- If you found a removed asset, please search for when it was added into the game.

+- Eg: Cerulium Ore was added during the "Rampaging Koala" update.

 - Other links:

 - https://starbounder.org/Sectors